 Cavalry MemorialPrint Page

-Commemorates those men who were members of the Royal Australian Armoured Corps Calvary units that served in the Vietnam War.
+The memorial commemorates those men who were members of the Royal Australian Armoured Corps Calvary units which served in the Vietnam War.

 The end-date of Australia's involvement in the Vietnam War has officially been amended to 29 April 1975 to reflect Australia’s further involvement in the war during the fall of Saigon in 1975.
 The Department of Veterans Affairs and the Australian War Memorial, in Canberra now recognise this new date

 The memorial consists of seven, 2 metre high pillars of black granite with the names of 1200 veterans engraved in silver.

 The central pillar includes the names of the various cavalry units who served together with a roll of honour engraved in gold for the 20 personnel killed on active service.

 |Address:||Henderson Road & Mangan Street, Sound Shell Park , Tongala, 3621|